Poleshka/MentalHealth/README.md

 This project is to create website with useful tools and tips on managing stress.
 To empower user with information on how to manage stress and anxiety

-This website will have calming look

-This website is design with calm/zen message to help people who might be having some changes in their thoughts,mood, behaviour or feeling anxious.
+This website is design with calm/zen message to help people who might be having some changes in their thoughts,mood, behaviour or feeling anxious and how to engage in acts of self-care.

 User Stories